mariohernandez/mariohernandezio/src/blog/vitejs.md

 * While we're at it, delete the **stories** directory inside **src**, since we won't be using it.
 * Also, create a new file named **.nvmrc** (notice the dot), in the root of your project.
   * Inside `.nvmrc` add the following: `v20.13.1` (This is the node version the project uses).
 This ensures everyone working in the project uses the same NodeJS version.
+  * Run `nvm install` to begin using the new node version.

 {% raw %}